With a plethora of lettuce varietals out there, all with tons of unique flavor and superfood properties, why stop at iceburg and romaine?

 Treviso

-Treviso is an elongated varietal of Radicchio, and looks and tastes quite similar.
+Treviso is a varietal of Radicchio, and looks and tastes quite similar.
 In most recipes, they can be used interchangeably - however, treviso's flavor is more delicate and less sharp than radicchio's.
 It can be harder to find Stateside than it is in Italy (it's a very popular salad lettuce in Italy!) so when you do find it, buy some!

 Tuscan Kale